 Previous Groups at the Phoenix Trauma Center

 Transforming Burnout: An Experiential Mutual Aid Group for Graduate Social Work Students

 February 1, 2021, Mondays, 7:00- 8:00 PM (EST on zoom).

 Feeling burned out by field, schoolwork, COVID-19, and the state of the world?
 Join this free support group for graduate social work students.
 Together, we will attend to the experiences of burnout, compassion fatigue, relational stress, and academic & professional difficulties.
 This group will meet throughout the spring semester.

 If you are interested in joining our peer support groups, please contact us at 484-440-9416.
-Maria and Katharine, will schedule a short call with each participant to assess eligibility.
+Lauren, Lewis, Maria, or Katharine will schedule a short call with each participant to assess eligibility.

 Disclaimer: These are peer support groups for community members, these are not therapy groups.
 If you are looking for therapy services, please let us know and we can offer services or referrals.

 Our center offers community peer support groups for various topics and communities.